isacaputo/soundscapes/README.md

 ## About the project

 SoundScapes is a frontend project built with React to provide the possibility of delivering music according to user inputs.
-The project use **Tone.js** as the _Web Audio Framework_ for creating interactive music in the browser.
+The project uses **Tone.js** as the _Web Audio Framework_ for creating interactive music in the browser.

 **Tech Stack**